impactorbitco/handbook-main/content/ims/policies/HR/Learning and Development Policy.md

 ### 6. **Training and Development Budget**

-Green Orbit Digital allocates a dedicated budget for employee training and development each fiscal year.
+Impact Orbit Creative Group allocates a dedicated budget for employee training and development each fiscal year.
 Managers and team leaders are encouraged to prioritize skill development initiatives within their departments, and employees may request funding for specific learning opportunities, subject to approval.

 ### 7. **Employee Involvement**